-The best advice is to increase fresh vegetables and fruit in your diet, rather than devoting your diet to ‘anti cancer’ foods.
+The best advice is to increase fresh vegetables and fruit in your diet, rather than devoting your diet to ‘anti-cancer’ foods.
 However, the following foods have been shown to contain substances that reduce your risk of cancer.
 Include a range of them in your weekly diet. –

 - Brazil nuts are a good source of selenium.
 Selenium is needed by super antioxidants glutathione peroxidase.
 Selenium may help reduce angiogenesis.
-Angiogenesis is where the tumour creates its own system of blood vessels, that provide nutrients for the cancer to further grow. – Fermented foods such as miso, yoghurt, sauerkraut, pickles. –
+Angiogenesis is where the tumour creates its own system of blood vessels, that provide nutrients for the cancer to further grow. – Fermented foods such as miso, yoghurt, sauerkraut, and pickles. –

 - Seaweed contains fucoidan, which Japanese studies have shown to be protective against cancer. –